Montevideo Maru – sinking of the Montevideo Maru, 1 July 1942

 While the exact number and identity of the more than 1,000 men aboard the Montevideo Maru has never been confirmed, Japanese and Australian sources suggest an estimated 845 military personnel and up to 208 civilians lost their lives in the tragedy.

 Considerable efforts were made by both the International Red Cross and the Australian government to seek details of the Montevideo Maru’s passengers from the Japanese authorities.
 Despite evidence that the Japanese navy forwarded information about the loss of the vessel to Japan’s Prisoner of War Information Bureau as early as January 1943, Australian authorities were not provided with a list of casualties until October 1945, when Major H.S.
 Williams of the Recovered Personnel Division in Tokyo began investigations into the loss of Montevideo Maru.
-Links to the report prepared by Major Williams, and the initial translation of the Japanese list, are provided below.

 Bruce Gamble, Darkest hour: the true story of Lark Force at Rabaul, Zenith Press, St Paul, Minnesota, 2006